White House press secretary pushes back on calls for Trump to address nation amid riots, protests

 “Democratic and Republican presidents alike have seen it as their responsibility to be a unifying force in our country, not to fuel the flame,” House Speaker Nancy Pelosi tweeted Sunday.
 “President Trump has made clear he would rather distract than perform his duty.”

-Meanwhile, on social media, searches like “Where is Trump” and “Where is the president” were trending.
+On social media, searches like “Where is Trump” and “Where is the president” were trending.

 Meghan McCain, a Republican and the daughter of late Sen. John McCain, R-Ariz., blasted the president as a coward.